Are you developing a solution to tackle climate change?

 - The startup must be a legal UK entity, not normally more than 12 months old, or become one immediately upon completion of the bootcamp.

-- Each team must have more than one founder.
+- Each team will ideally have more than one founder.

 - State Aid regulations – teams will be required to submit a declaration confirming that the grants from The Greenhouse will not result in exceeding €200,000 in State Aid over a 3-year rolling period.
 More details under Using the De Minimis Regulation.